HISTORY OF BAKER PERKINS INC, SAGINAW

 In January 1919, an ex-Peterborough employee, George Hicks, who had worked at Saginaw when it had been owned by Werner & Pfleiderer, sent a letter to F.C.
 Ihlee to alert him that the Saginaw factory was about to be sold.
 Immediately Allan R. Baker was contacted at his office in Willesden, he sent E.H.
 Gilpin to go with Ihlee to Saginaw and buy the factory if at all possible.
 They started their journey by crossing to France to board a small steamer loaded with American Doughboys going home after the Armistice.

 Hermann Werner had established the factory at Saginaw after successfully showing their line of equipment at the 1893 World’s Fair in Chicago, purchasing a plot of land at a modest price from the State of Michigan anxious to attract industry to what had become a derelict area.
 Just before the 1914 War a start had been made on new works in Hess Street where machinery for bread, biscuits and macaroni were to be manufactured.
+It is interesting to note that this early piece of advertising suggests that Herman Werner's Saginaw factory was marketing mixers for "explosives" (presumably cordite), before 1911

 Allan R. Baker had hoped to develop closer ties with the Otis Elevator Company – who were manufacturing machinery for Baker customers in America during the war years – but now saw that it would be more to Baker's advantage to have their own factory in the USA (see also Baker Perkins and Werner & Pfleiderer - The European Limited Partnership).